harvester/docs/docs/advanced/settings.md

 }
 ```

-## `storage-network`
+### `storage-network`

-By default, Longhorn uses the default management network in the Harvester cluster that is limited to a single interface and shared with other workloads cluster-wide.
-This setting allows you to configure a segregated storage network when network isolation is preferred.
+**Definition**: Segregated storage network for Longhorn traffic.

-For details, please refer to the [Harvester Storage Network](./storagenetwork.md)
+By default, Longhorn uses the management network, which is limited to a single interface and shared with cluster-wide workloads.
+If your implementation requires network segregation, you can use a [storage network](./storagenetwork.md) to isolate Longhorn in-cluster data traffic.

-:::caution
+:::info important

-Any change to storage-network requires shutting down all VMs before applying this setting.
+Shut down all VMs before configuring this setting.

-IP Range should be IPv4 CIDR format and 4 times the number of your cluster nodes.
+Specify an IP range in the IPv4 CIDR format.
+The number of IPs must be four times the number of your cluster nodes.

 :::

-Default: ""
+**Default value**: ""

-#### Example
+**Example**:

 ```
 {